-The Future Proof partners should work together to develop a sub-regional blue-green network strategy.
+The Future Proof partners should work together to develop a sub-regional blue-green network strategy, with input from the community, affected landowners and other stakeholders.
 The strategy will assist in determining a sub-regional regulatory and non-regulatory framework for the establishment of a multi-functional blue-green network throughout the sub-region.
 The strategy will consider how the following aspects can be addressed holistically through the network:

-- opportunities and priorities for the connection, protection, enhancement and integration of the natural environment in new and intensified areas of urban development to promote positive biodiversity outcomes; - opportunities for the blue-green network to contribute to the restoration and enhancement of the health and wellbeing of the Waikato and Waipā rivers in accordance with Te Ture Whaimana/the Vision and Strategy; - 3. sustainable design techniques and principles for the blue-green network, including watersensitive urban design, low-impact urban design and development (LIUDD) methods for stormwater management, water demand management and reuse and integrated catchment planning; - 4. opportunities to support active transport in blue-green corridors and the maintenance and enhancement of public access to regional and local open space assets; - 5. opportunities to reintroduce biodiversity into urban areas through an urban forest programme; and - 6. opportunities to maintain or enhance ecosystem services.
+- 1. opportunities and priorities for the connection, protection, enhancement and integration of the natural environment in new and intensified areas of urban development to promote positive biodiversity outcomes; - 2. opportunities for the blue-green network to contribute to the restoration and enhancement of the health and wellbeing of the Waikato and Waipā rivers in accordance with Te Ture Whaimana/the Vision and Strategy; - sustainable design techniques and principles for the blue-green network, including watersensitive urban design, low-impact urban design and development (LIUDD) methods for stormwater management, water demand management and reuse and integrated catchment planning; - 4. opportunities to support active transport in blue-green corridors and the maintenance and enhancement of public access to regional and local open space assets;